Setting up a routine may help to fit treatment into your daily life. Work with your doctor and counselor to create a plan for you.

 Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy, whether that use is medically-authorized or illicit.
 Unlike opioid withdrawal syndrome in adults, NOWS may be life-threatening if not recognized and treated in the neonate.
 Healthcare professionals should observe newborns for signs of NOWS and manage accordingly.

-Before taking SUBOXONE Film, talk to your doctor if you are breastfeeding or plan to breastfeed your baby.
+Before taking SUBOXONE Film, talk to your healthcare provider if you are breastfeeding or plan to breastfeed your baby.
 The active ingredients of SUBOXONE Film can pass into your breast milk.
-You and your doctor should consider the development and health benefits of breastfeeding along with your clinical need for SUBOXONE Film and should also consider any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
+You and your healthcare provider should consider the development and health benefits of breastfeeding along with your clinical need for SUBOXONE Film and should also consider any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.

 Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how SUBOXONE Film affects you.
 Buprenorphine in SUBOXONE Film can cause drowsiness and slow reaction times during dose-adjustment periods.